tmella/cs310_eduOS/README.md

 ### Required resources
+> Step by step instructions provided bellow in section Build Instructions.
+The only manual installion required is Qemu

 A helper script has been created ``dependency-installer.sh`` which will install all the needed resources to compile the project.
 All the executables will be added to a new directory ``build-tools/bin``, in the aim to not be intrusive on our system. _Only works on Mac or Linux based system_.
 > Requires make, a C compiler.
 Brew for Mac users